mistabe/devcor-study/README.md

 5.5 Describe how to host an application on a network device (including Catalyst 9000 and Cisco IOx-enabled devices)

 ## Things you must be able to do

+1.7 Diagnose problems with an application given logs related to an event

 1.10 Utilize advanced version control operations with Git